Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid

 Two comments are in order as regards the above observations.
-Firstly, one may wonder how generic the linear scaling of of $t_p$ with $t_{\rm w}$ is.
-We show in appendix~\ref{sec:generic} that this linear scaling applies surprisingly broadly, i.e.\ whenever the relaxation function decays as a power law or a power of a logarithm.
+Firstly, one may wonder how generic the linear scaling of $t_p$ with $t_{\rm w}$ is.
+We show in appendix~\ref{sec:generic} that this linear scaling applies surprisingly broadly, i.e.\ whenever the step response function decays as a power law or a power of a logarithm.
 Secondly, we expect that for long waiting times the system actually reaches a steady state so that the response will reach a limiting value; a double logarithmic fit as in Eq.~(\ref{singlepfit}) therefore has to be an approximation that applies only for a finite time window, e.g.\ the one that is observable in the simulations.
 On this basis we proposed a fit function that takes into account the saturation of the response; for this a subleading correction to the linear scaling can then be derived, see Eq.~\eqref{tpimpro}.
 We showed that this modified fit function does an appreciably better job in terms of prediction of our simulation data (see Fig.~\ref{twostepfig}(b)).